jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 99 Interpretation
 In this Part, unless the context otherwise requires,—
   - **bribe** means any money, valuable consideration, office, or employment, or any benefit, whether direct or indirect
-  - **judicial officer** means a Judge of any court, or a District Court Judge, Coroner, Justice of the Peace, or Community Magistrate, or any other person holding any judicial office, or any person who is a member of any tribunal authorised by law to take evidence on oath
+  - **judicial officer** means a Judge of any court, or a District Court Judge, Coroner, associate coroner, Justice of the Peace, or Community Magistrate, or any other person holding any judicial office, or any person who is a member of any tribunal authorised by law to take evidence on oath
   - **law enforcement officer** means any constable, or any person employed in the detection or prosecution or punishment of offenders
   - **official** means any person in the service of the Sovereign in right of New Zealand (whether that service is honorary or not, and whether it is within or outside New Zealand), or any member or employee of any local authority or public body, or any person employed in the education service within the meaning of section 10(7) of the Education and Training Act 2020.